omega8cc/boa/docs/AEGIR2BOA.md

 Which leaves, honestly:

-- **The HTTPS proxy window is still the open gap.** The per-site proxy cert store, the https proxy vhosts and the `cert-sync` refresh loop are implemented, and stage 1 now carries certificates correctly, but the proxy window itself has not yet been exercised on an ssl-bearing estate.
-Drill it on a disposable estate before migrating a client box that has HTTPS sites.
+- **The HTTPS proxy window now serves, and its certificate step is manual.**
+  It was drilled on 2026-08-11: all five sites of an ssl-bearing estate served publicly through the source-side proxy with DNS still pointing at the old box, both encrypted ones presenting their own real certificates.
+It had been impossible before that day — the https proxy vhost used a directive that does not exist in the nginx a vanilla box actually runs, so every HTTPS site failed `nginx -t` and refused to cut over.
+What remains manual is issuance ON THE TARGET: adopted sites arrive with Encryption off, so the target holds no certificate until you enable it there (see cert-sync).
+The renewal-mirroring half of `cert-sync` has still not been exercised against a target that actually holds certificates.
 - **Drupal 6 is untested.** It routes to the per-site path by design; the D6 PHP-pool gating exists in code only so far, and note that a D6 site whose `php56` pool never appears is a per-site FAIL by design, not a warning.